Handyman Services for Seniors: Expert Guide to Safe Home Repairs

 - Unrepaired leaks, broken appliances, or other damage

-This doesn't happen overnight.
-Usually it means routine tasks have become too hard to do or remember.
-A neglected home can also create health risks, mold from leaks, contamination from poor sanitation, that compound the problem.
+This rarely happens overnight.
+Usually it means everyday tasks have become too hard to do, or too easy to forget.
+A neglected home carries its own health risks too, mold from unfixed leaks, contamination from poor sanitation, and those only compound the problem.

 Mobility and safety issues that require attention